mojomojo1/bootkon/docs/TUTORIAL.md

 ### Working with labs

-You can insert commands into the terminal using the following icon on top of each code chunk:
+You can insert commands into the terminal using the following button on top of each code line in the tutorial:
-<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
+<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>.
+The button will automatically open the terminal.
+Please make sure you are using the terminal of the editor and not

 Let's try: